WVC Helps to Revitalize and Encourage First Nations Language Learning

-If you are a student in a MFNERC serviced school you are eligible to study this grade 9-11G Ojibwe class.
-Starting in February 2019 you will learn to converse, read and write in Ojibwe by using the language strands: listening, speaking, reading and writing.
+Students who attend any of MFNERC’s partner schools are eligible to study either the grade 9 Ojibwe 11G or now the new grade 10 Ojibwe 21G course.
+Students learn to converse, read and write in Ojibwe by using the language strands: listening, speaking, reading, and writing.

 Each unit consists of topics with lessons in the Ojibwe language.
 All lessons must be completed to get a letter grade.
 The Units consists of general learning outcomes, cultural components, grammar elements, Ojibwe vocabulary and sentences to learn conversational Anishinaabemowin (Ojibwe).
 The Cultural component provides an Ojibwe (perspective) worldview.